-But there are circumstances where the correct answer is something new.
-And in these cases, you'll find a very narrow selection available in Tativille.
-A charitable view might be to call the lineup curated, but a more accurate descriptor is probably "edited".
-Are Breadwinner, Calfee, and Pommes Frites the best bicycles in the world?
+Are Pommes Frites the best bicycles in the world?
 Of course not.
-But each of these brands, while very different from one another, share a core set of values held very tightly here in the sometimes frustratingly antiquated world of Tativille.
+But the brand is based on a core set of values held very tightly here in the sometimes frustratingly antiquated world of Tativille.
 Durability.
 Minimalist aesthetics.
 Simple, straightforward craftsmanship.
 Round tubes.
 Repairability.
 Threaded bottom brackets.
-Non tapered head tubes.
-Classic angles.
+Classic proportions.
+Traditional angles.
 27.2 seatposts.
 Horizontal top tubes.
 Frame pump compatibility.
-Etc, etc etc.

-I can personally vouch for the quality and design of every detail of every frame and its full production cycle.
 There's no marketing speak, fake science, meaningless performance metrics, or sexy paint jobs to instill desire.
 All are available with S&S Couplers for next level travel capabilities.
-While calling them "timeless" risks hyperbole, these are not bicycles meant for obsolescence.
+Each is built one at a time, with patience and care in a process driven by your needs and unique fit requirements.
 Even as your personal cycling narrative ebbs and flows, this is the bicycle that you will keep returning to, because it's a bicycle that was designed with flexibility in mind, and an acceptance that lifestyles, bodies, and geography are all temporal, and it's this intentionality that matters.